eyalmichon/ha-nakdan/README.md

 ## Configuration

-The integration can be configured through the Home Assistant UI when you add the integration and later through update_config service:
+The integration can be configured through the Home Assistant UI when you add the integration:

+- **Enable Cache Timeout**: Enable automatic cache expiration (default: enabled)
+  - When **enabled**: Cache entries expire after the specified duration
+  - When **disabled**: Cache entries persist forever (only limited by max cache size)
 - **Cache Duration**: How long to cache results in seconds (default: 3600 = 1 hour, range: 60-86400)
+  - Only applies when cache timeout is enabled
 - **Max Cache Size**: Maximum number of cached entries (default: 1000, range: 10-1000000)
+  - Always applies regardless of timeout setting

 ## Services